AlekseyBakumov/DA-1-43/README.md

 Result will have data in columns from both frames

-Performed with inner join (by default, can be changed with parameter 'how=')
+Performed with inner join (by default, can be changed with parameter 'how_to=')
 #
 With this method, result will consist of rows, that have their keys in both data frames, e.g.